T.I.: 2011–2013: Trouble Man: Heavy Is the Head

 While on set for the "Strange Clouds" music video, MTV interviewed B.o.B and confronted him of a rumor that he and T.I. are working on a collaborative album.
 B.o.B responded: "The joint album, it actually started as a joke.
 Tip would always refer to me as 'the Martian', and in one of his lyrics, he said, 'It's the man and the Martian,' and we said, 'Man that could be an album title.'
 We kinda just played around with it.
 But it seems to be taking form in a very organic way."
 On December 1, 2011, B.o.B appeared on New York City's Hot 97 radio station and confirmed that he and T.I. are indeed working on a collaborative album titled The Man and the Martian.

-On March 1, 2012, T.I. announced he signed Iggy Azalea, Chipmunk and Trae Tha Truth to Grand Hustle Records.
-He was executive producer on Azalea's debut extended play Glory and was featured on her debut single "Murda Bizness", which premiered March 26, 2012.
+On March 1, 2012, T.I. announced his signing of Iggy Azalea, Chipmunk and Trae Tha Truth to Grand Hustle Records.
+He served as executive producer for Azalea's debut extended play, Glory (2012), and guest appeared on its lead single "Murda Bizness", which premiered March 26, 2012.
 On March 30, T.I. released a snippet of "Love This Life", Trouble Man's promotional single, produced by Mars of 1500 or Nothin'.
-The song was officially released on April 2, where the song peaked at number eight-one in the US.
+The song was released on April 2, and peaked at number 81 on the Billboard Hot 100.

-T.I. joined singer Sean Kingston for his new single "Back 2 Life (Live It Up)".
-He shot the video for the track, which also sampled Soul II Soul's 1989 chart-topping hit "Back to Life (However Do You Want Me)".
-The song peaked at number fifty-two in Canada.
+T.I. guest appeared on Jamaican singer Sean Kingston's 2012 single "Back 2 Life (Live It Up)".
+The song sampled Soul II Soul's 1989 hit "Back to Life (However Do You Want Me)".
+The song peaked at number 52 on the Canadian Hot 100.
 During his visit to Angie Martinez's radio show, he revealed that the album will be released on September 4.
 He recorded collaborations with Trey Songz and Usher.
 "It's just a dope, dope collabo".
 "Usher and Tip, two Atlanta natives," Rico Love told Rap-Up.com.
 "This time I finally feel like they got a record that's gonna be a humongous hit."
 T.I.'s VH1 reality show T.I. and Tiny: The Family Hustle was renewed for a second season, which aired on September 3.
 T.I. released another promotional song off Trouble Man on May 15, entitled "Like That".
 T.I. appeared on Trey Songz's second single off his album Chapter V titled "2 Reasons".
 The song peaked at number forty-three in the US.
 Another promotional single off Trouble Man, entitled "Go Get It" was released on July 17.
 The song peaked at number seventy-seven and number eighty-six in Canada.